anksont/introduction-to-python-programming/unit-4-modules-exceptions/lesson-1-introduction/README.md

 The main advantage of this way of importing is that you're always aware of the origin of the member you're using.
 Take [this code from the Django project](https://github.com/django/django/blob/87c76aa116ef49be2d6ff3ecf2fec37414638246/django/core/handlers/wsgi.py#L86) as an example; the name `lookup` for a function is pretty general.
 Anything can be named "`lookup`".
 But, as it's being used with the name of the module prepended, it's obvious where it's coming from.

-The disadvantage of this approach is that its verbosity.
+The disadvantage of this approach is its verbosity.
 If you have members that are used many times within another module, prepending them with the module name is sometimes overkilling.

 **`from module import A` is the most popular choice**

-This is the most common form and you can rest assured that it'll be just fine in 99% of the cases you use it.
+This is the most common form and you can rest assured that it'll be just fine 99% of the times.
 You just need to be careful not to have name conflicts (use aliases for those cases) and that you're not importing something with a name that's too generic (like `lookup`) and not commonly used.

-Basically, what you want to avoid is other developer reading through your code, stumbling upon a function (or other member), and being completely clueless of its origin.
+Basically, what you want to avoid is other developer reading through your code, stumbling upon a function (or other member), and being completely clueless about its origin.

 **`from module import *` (import star) is BAD**